sequenceiq/blog/source/_posts/2014-08-07-clodubreak-shell.markdown

 cluster create --description “my cluster desc"
 ```
 You are done - you can check the progress through the Ambari UI.
 If you log back to [Cloudbreak UI](https://cloudbreak.sequenceiq.com/) you can check the progress over there as well, and learn the IP address of Ambari.

 ### Automate the process
 Each time you start the shell the executed commands are logged in a file line by line and later either with the `script` command or specifying an `—cmdfile` option the same commands can be executed again.

-## List of available commands
+## Commands

+For the full list of available commands please check below.
+Please note that all commands are context aware, and you can always use `TAB` for command completion.

     * blueprint add - Add a new blueprint with either --url or --file
-    * blueprint defaults - Adds the default blueprints to Ambari
+    * blueprint defaults - Adds the default blueprints to Cloudbreak
     * blueprint list - Shows the currently available blueprints
     * blueprint select - Select the blueprint by its id
     * blueprint show - Shows the blueprint by its id